MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/windows-hello-auth-service.md

     ![A screenshot of creating the new class for Windows Hello user authorization](images/windows-hello-auth-2.png)

-- Change the class scope to be public and add the following public properties.
+- Change the class scope to be public and add the following public properties for the **UserAccount** class.
 You will need to add a using statement for the `System.ComponentModel.DataAnnotations` namespace.

     ```cs
+    using System;
     using System.ComponentModel.DataAnnotations;

     namespace WindowsHelloLogin.AuthService